4th International Congress on Fire in the Earth System: Humans and Nature, June 2-5, 2025

 Akli Benali

-Researcher, Researcher University of Lisbon
+Researcher, Forest Research Centre, School of Agriculture, University of Lisbon

 Andrew C. Scott